Donders-Institute/bidscoin/docs/options.rst

   - ``C:\"Program Files"\dcm2niix\dcm2niix.exe`` (use quotes to deal with whitespaces in your fullpath)

 - ``args``: Argument string that is passed as input to dcm2niix to customize its behavior, e.g. ``-z n -i y`` for ignoring derived data and having uncompressed output data.
-- ``anon``: Set this anonymization flag to 'y' to round off age and to discard acquisition date from the meta data
 - ``meta``: The file extensions of the associated / equally named (meta)data sourcefiles that are copied over as BIDS (sidecar) files, such as ``['.json', '.tsv', '.tsv.gz']``.
 You can use this to enrich json sidecar files or add data that is not supported by this plugin.
 For instance, with each PET DICOM image you can put a small json file with key-value pairs that are not contained in the DICOM header (such as ``{InjectedRadioactivity: 400, InjectedMass: 10}``).
 NB: Data entered in the meta table of the bidseditor GUI always has priority over data in source json files, which itself has priority over dcm2niix-generated json data.
 - ``fallback``: Appends unhandled dcm2niix suffixes to the `acq` label if 'y' (recommended, else the suffix data is discarded)